Lithium876/ConTroll_Remote_Access_Trojan/README.md

 # ToDo

+1. Making the RAT cross platform
-1. Clear the System, Security, and Application logs
+2. Clear the System, Security, and Application logs
-2. Encrypt communication between server and client
+3. Encrypt communication between server and client
-3. Edit the accessed, created, and modified properties of files
+4. Edit the accessed, created, and modified properties of files
-4. Enable/Disable services such as RDP,UAC, and Windows Defender
+5. Enable/Disable services such as RDP,UAC, and Windows Defender